 20. Directors Responsibility Statement

-i) In the preparation of the annual accounts the applicable accounting standards hadbeen followed along with no material departures;
+a.
+In the preparation of the annual accounts the applicable accounting standards hadbeen followed along with no material departures;

-iv) The Directors had prepared the annual accounts on a going concern basis; and
+d.
+The Directors had prepared the annual accounts on a going concern basis; and

-vi) The directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating e ectively.
+f.
+The directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating e ectively.

 21. Share Capital

 The paid up Equity Share Capital as on 31st March 2021 is Rs.
 176675117 dividedinto 176675117 Equity shares of Re.1/- each.

 a.
 Buyback of Securities: The Company has not brought back any of the securities duringthe year under review.

 b.
 Sweat Equity: The Company has not issued any sweat equity shares during the yearunder review.